What are Today’s Young Entrepreneurs Doing Wrong?

 Mistake Number #7

-They include big names in the corporate world like Bill Gates, Steve Jobs, Michael Dell, Mark Zuckerberg, Larry Ellison, Jack Ma, Jan Koun and Richard Branson.
+You’ll find some of the biggest names in business on that list, Bill Gates, Steve Jobs, Michael Dell, Mark Zuckerberg, Larry Ellison, Jack Ma, Jan Koum, and Richard Branson.

 Why did They Become so Successful?

-They discovered an opportunity and got into it without wavering and losing focus amid many failures and disappointments.
+They recognized an opportunity and committed to it fully, staying focused even through failures and setbacks.
 They discovered the 8 P’s of entrepreneurial success:

 1. Purpose

 They found something worth living and dying for.
-They discovered a way to make a difference in other people’s lives.
+They found their spark by creating something that truly impacted people’s lives.

 2. Passion